 At Key Stage 3, students learn either French or Spanish.
-More able students have the opportunity to learn 2 languages: French or Spanish with German.
+More able students have the opportunity to learn 2 languages: French or Spanish.
 From Year 7 to Year 9, pupils improve their language skills in listening, speaking, reading and writing on topics such as ‘me and my family, home town, hobbies, health, school, holidays, future plans and the environment.
 In addition, pupils work on cultural projects throughout the year.

 By the end of Key Stage 3, pupils will be confident in communicating and interacting effectively for a variety of purposes using at least 3 tenses.
 Students will become proficient in using opinions, justifications, time expressions, connectives and different pronouns.

 KS4 Programme of Study: Refining skills learned to produce more complex language.

 More than 75% of students take a language at GCSE at Preston Manor.
 At Key Stage 4, pupils build on the skills developed at KS3 to produce more complex language.
 They will work on the same topics but the language will gradually become more challenging and pupils will become more confident and autonomous language speakers.
 Pupils will use ActiveLearn to complete home learning tasks.

 French, German and Spanish pupils follow the AQA syllabus.

 By the end of Key Stage 4, pupils will be confident in communicating and interacting effectively in the four skills for a variety of purposes using at least 5 tenses.
 Students will be able to use complex language on three main themes: ‘identity and culture’, ‘local and global interests’ and ‘school, education and future employment’.

 KS5 Programme of Study: Mastering skills learnt to become a fluent speaker of a foreign language.